 Based in London, when she’s not writing she can be found trying to keep fit by running and practicing yoga.

-Alex Wawro, Computing Editor
+Alex Wawro, Senior Editor (Computing)

 Alex Wawro is a lifelong tech and games enthusiast with more than a decade of experience covering both for outlets like Game Developer, Black Hat, and PC World magazine.
 He currently serves as a senior editor at Tom's Guide covering all things computing, from laptops and desktops to keyboards and mice.